 Q. 2 - Is the school still open?

 A. The school remained open, but not always as St. Anthony High School.
-In 1969, St. Anthony High School consolidated with Nativity, St. Charles and St. Catherine to form East Catholic High School.
+In 1969, East Catholic High School moved into the building from St. Catherine's former building where it was formed in 1967 from the consolidation of St. Catherine, St. Charles, Annunciation and St. Rose.
 East Catholic closed its doors for the last time around 2004.

 (Return to top)